saiumr/GifParser/Readme.md

 ./parser

 # you should ignore main and target, they are not this project theme, but it is useful for analyzing how to parse gif pic.
 # Additionally, they use SDL lib.
+Watch out sdl lib path, you should change it.
 make main
 ./main